Cubs vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs take the field on Saturday at Yankee Stadium against Gerrit Cole, who is starting for the New York Yankees.
-First pitch is at 1:05 PM ET for the second game of a three-game series.
+Giancarlo Stanton and the New York Yankees will see Kyle Hendricks starting for the Chicago Cubs in the final game of a three-game series, Sunday at 1:35 PM ET.

-The Cubs are +155 moneyline underdogs in this matchup with the Yankees (-190).
-The total is 8 runs for the matchup.
+The Cubs are listed as +120 moneyline underdogs in this matchup against the Yankees (-145).
+The total for the matchup is set at 8.5 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.